XpiritCommunityEvents/HOL/settinguprepository.md

 # Migrating your repository from AzureDevops
-This LAB has the goal to show you how you can migrate an Existing Azure DevOps git repository to GitHub.
-This is the fiurst step that needs to be finished fo all the other labs to succeed.
+This hands-on lab has the goal to show you how you can migrate an existing Azure DevOps git repository to GitHub.
+This is the first step that needs to be finished fo all the other labs to succeed.

-We'll migrate from an existing Azure DevOps repository to a Github repository.
 For this bootcamp, we have prepared a public Azure DevOps repository for you and created a private GitHub repository for you.

 ## Acquire the Azure DevOps Git repository URI